antonioalmeida/feup-comp/README.md

 #### PROS:

 In addition to the requested features, our tool features a few additional optimizations:
+  - Allows overload of functions with different argument types and different number of arguments
   - Assigns variable to the minimum number of registers possible if option -r is set
-  - Performs constant propagation if option -o is set
+  - Performs constant propagation if option -o is set (uses while templates by default)
-  - Lower cost ifs in case of comparisons with 0('ifeq', 'ifge', 'ifgt', 'ifle','iflt', 'ifne')
+  - Lower cost ifs in case of comparisons with 0 ('ifeq', 'ifge', 'ifgt', 'ifle','iflt', 'ifne')

 #### CONS:
 (Identify the most negative aspects of your tool)